 My aim is for the book to be easily readable and conversational, based on many years of my experiences watching and working with all kinds of people and organisations – that’s where all the stories have all come from.
 Luckily some were printable!

 The exercises – I call them toolkits – are included to help readers get real value for themselves and to allow them to really think about what they are reading and how that relates to them.
 After all, its all about helping them to Stand Out and Step Up!

-You’ve been working as a reputation management consultant for over 30 years now.
-I imagine your work naturally led you to write your book.
 What was it like drawing from years of experience?
 Was it difficult narrowing things down and deciding what to include and what not to include in your work?